October 6, 2018 | 8 AM – 10 PM

 Heritage Days at the Depot: (Greenspace surrounding Historic Belton Train Depot, 10 AM – 4 PM) — Free to the public, this Certified SC Arts and Agriculture Event celebrates our folk heritage through demonstrations and presentations by traditional skills artisans and historical interpreters.
-Presenters will be announced.
-Last year’s presenters include a corn shuck chair caner, a Civil War soldier, a traditional wood carver, a Catawba storyteller, a luthier, an herbalist, a Native American jeweler, a decoy carver, a tatter, a Gullah wood burning artist, a paper maker, a quilter, a Native American foodways specialist, a Gullah story teller, an indigo dyer, a Native American dancer, and a sweetgrass basket sewer.
-Sponsored by City of Belton HTAX, Foothills Community Foundation, SC Humanities, First Quality, WebbCraft Family Foundation, the SC Arts Commission, the National Endowment for the Arts, Waste Connections, Anderson County, Friddle’s Orthopedic Appliances, Pope-Brown Foundation, Hart-Oeland Foundation, Darby Metalworks, Inc., Commercial Bank, BestBuy, Kentucky Fried Chicken, Sam’s Club, Subway of Belton, and Anderson County ATAX.
+This year’s presenters include a corn shuck chair caner, a Civil War soldier, a traditional wood carver, a Catawba storyteller, a luthier, an herbalist, a Native American jeweler, a decoy carver, a tatter, a Gullah wood burning artist, a paper maker, a quilter, a Native American foodways specialist, a Gullah story teller, an indigo dyer, a Native American dancer, and a sweetgrass basket sewer.
+Sponsored by City of Belton HTAX, Foothills Community Foundation, SC Humanities, First Quality, WebbCraft Family Foundation, the SC Arts Commission, the National Endowment for the Arts, Waste Connections, Anderson County, Darby Metalworks, Inc., Commercial Bank, BestBuy, Publix, Hardees, Chick-Fil-A, McDonalds, KFC, and Anderson County ATAX.

 Locomotive Tours: (10 AM – 2 PM, behind Depot)—All Aboard!
 Everyone is invited to hop on board a real locomotive.
 Pickens Railway personnel will be available to answer questions and hand out safety materials to patrons.